 Awards & Recognition

-Brent has been recognized in the 2016 version of Chambers Canada's publication Canada's Leading Lawyers for Business as an "Up and Coming" lawyer in British Columbia's commercial litigation sector.
+Brent has been recognized in the 2018 version of Chambers Canada's publication Canada's Leading Lawyers for Business as an "Up and Coming" lawyer in British Columbia's commercial litigation sector.
 He received the highest distinction, “AV/Preeminent”, from Martindale-Hubbell following a peer-review process, indicating that a large number of Brent’s peers rank him at the highest level of professional excellence, for legal knowledge, communication skills and ethical standards.
-Benchmark Canada’s annual guide has for a number of years listed Brent as a “Litigation Star” and in 2016 was one of five finalists across the country for Benchmark's Emerging Talent of the Year award.
+Benchmark Canada’s annual guide has for a number of years listed Brent as a “Litigation Star” and in 2016 he was one of five finalists across the country for Benchmark's Emerging Talent of the Year award.

 In 2012, Lexpert Magazine selected Brent as a "Rising Star (Leading Lawyers Under 40)".
 Since then, Lexpert has named him as a "US/Canada Cross-Border Litigation Lawyer to Watch".